develohpanda/insomnia-plugin-dev-tooling/README.md

-# Why?
+# Insomnia Plugin Dev Tooling

-Use [yalc](https://github.com/whitecolor/yalc) to emulate the production installation of plugins, without having to publish them to NPM.
+Uses [yalc](https://github.com/whitecolor/yalc) to emulate the production installation of plugins, without having to publish them to NPM.
 This is useful for development.

 ### One time setup
 ```sh